Google Analytics tags

 The value-added aspect of it is that the fan is a much larger and significantly more robust design where age, use, or minor accumulation of lint/dust on it is likely of little consequence to its durability, function, or how quietly it runs.
 Unlike the original blower where once again it may need to be visited in the future for cleaning or replacement.

-If your AC appears to have stopped blowing cool at the beginning of the cooling season or really any time and it's not over 90 degrees outside don't look too deeply into the probable causes until you have verified the refrigerant fill.
+If your AC appears to have stopped blowing cool at the beginning of the cooling season or really any time and it's not over 90 degrees outside don't look too deeply into the probable causes until you have verified the refrigerant fill level.
 In my experience, 99% of the time low refrigerant is the cause of inadequate cooling.
 Also, the 993 has a refrigerant low-pressure switch.
 One of its functions is to cut off the compressor if the refrigerant fill is too low to avoid a vacuum on the low-pressure side that can pull the external atmosphere into the system and damage it.
 If your refrigerant level is really low the compressor won't run.

 First of all, a quick test as to if the compressor is functioning and that there is some level of fill of refrigerant is to: